erdogant/hgboost/README.md

 [![Downloads](https://pepy.tech/badge/hgboost/month)](https://pepy.tech/project/hgboost/month)

 ``hgboost`` is Python package to minimize a function from the model xgboost, catboost or lightboost over a hyperparameter space by using cross-validation and evaluting the results on an indepdendent validation set.
-``hgboost`` can be applied for classification, such as two-class or multi-class, and regression challanges.
+``hgboost`` can be applied for classification, such as two-class or multi-class, and regression tasks.

 ### Installation Environment